-What about the Moon, then?
-Why is it not subject to gravity?
-Or, is it?
-Let us first look at the action of a ball when it is thrown sideways.
+look at the action of a ball when it is thrown sideways.
 (Or you can think of a shotput or javelin throw).

-The picture shows Barbora Spotakova of the Czech Republic on her way to winning the gold medal in the Women's Javelin Throw Final on day seven of the 11th IAAF

-World Athletics Championships on August 31, 2007 at the Nagai Stadium in Osaka,
+The picture shows Barbora Spotakova of the Czech Republic on her way to winning the gold medal in the Women's Javelin Throw Final on day seven of the 11th IAAF World Athletics Championships on August 31, 2007 at the Nagai Stadium in Osaka, Japan.

-Japan.
 Look at the 'angle of attack'.
 The distance the javelin travels depends on the angle at which it was launched or thrown, as can be seen from the figure.
 The important thing to note is that once the javelin has been released, the only force on it is the vertical downward force of gravity.
 The horizontal force which allows it to travel farther and farther (and hence win the gold medal for the most distant throw) is given by the athlete when it leaves her hands.

 The shape of the path that the javelin travels is called its trajectory.
 The trajectory shown has a special name: it is called a parabola.
-Any object that is sent upwards with non-zero velocity and is acted upon only by gravity has a trajectory like a parabola, as can be seen from the picture of the water fountains.
+Any object that is sent upwards with nonzero velocity and is acted upon only by gravity has a trajectory like a parabola, as can be seen from the picture of the water fountains.
 The larger the initial velocity, the farther the object travels.

-The figure shows an example of a bullet being fired by a tall man (about 1.7 m above the ground).
+The figure in page 23 shows an example of a bullet being fired by a tall man (about 1.7 m above the ground).
 For a velocity of about 1.4 km/s, which is really fast for a bullet, it would travel almost 1 km (0.84 km) before it hits the ground.
-If the same rifle were fired
+If the same rifle were fired from a balloon 34 km above the earth, it would travel 119 km before it hit the